lubuntu-team/manual/source/4/4.2/muon.rst

 Customizing
 -----------

 To get to your prefrences for Muon package manager :menuselection:`Settings --> Configure Muon Package Manager`.
 The checkbox :guilabel:`Ask To confirm changes that affect other packages` brings up confirmation dialog when you will affect multiple packages.
 The checkbox :guilabel:`Treat reccomended packages as dependencies` will always install all recommended packages as depenencies and will automatically install one when you install a recommended package.
+To always install suggested packages as dependecines check the :guilabel:`Treat Suggested packages as dependencies`.